kernelmachine/kernelmachine.github.io.archive/_posts/2017-03-18-Automatic-Differentiation-and-Backpropagation.md

 Symbolic differentiation is a representational problem, and can quickly become extremely complex, depending on the function to be manipulated.
 But once the representation is achieved, derivatives can be computed much more accurately than with finite differences approximation.
 I won't be going into more detail on symbolic differentiation's internals, mainly because it's complex, but I'll point you [here](http://homepage.divms.uiowa.edu/~stroyan/CTLC3rdEd/3rdCTLCText/Chapters/ch6.pdf) if you want more details.

-## Forward Autodifferentiation
+## Automatic Differentiation in Forward Mode

-Autodifferentiation (AD) is a method that is both exact and simple.
+Automatic Differentiation (AD) is a method that is both exact and simple.
 The basic motivation for AD is that *any arbitrary function can be represented as a composition of simpler ones*.
 Under functional composition, one can compute the derivative of a function using the *chain rule*:

 $$ f(x) = g(h(x)) \implies f'(x) = g'(h(x)) h'(x)$$